 Milwaukee Community Justice Council

-The Mission of the Milwaukee Community Justice Council (CJC) is to work collaboratively to ensure a fair, efficient, and effective justice system that enhances public safety and quality of life in our community.
+The Milwaukee Community Justice Council is an umbrella organization made up of Milwaukee-area criminal justice agencies and local governments.
+Its mission is to work collaboratively to ensure a fair, efficient, and effective justice system that enhances public safety and quality of life in our community.
+It is governed by an Executive Committee made up representatives of each participating organization.
+The Justice Council is chaired by Milwaukee County Circuit Court Chief Judge Jeffrey Kremers.

-"The purpose of the CJC is to function as an independent entity governed by key justice system leaders that is empowered to define broad justice system goals, monitor/analyze justice system performance, facilitate collaboration among justice system performance, provide technical assistance and research, and act as a conduit between the justice system and the larger community without impacting in any way the autonomy or decision-making authority of any criminal justice system agency" - Adopted by the CJC Executive Committee on March 19, 2014.
+"The purpose of the Justice Council is to function as an independent entity governed by key justice system leaders that is empowered to define broad justice system goals, monitor/analyze justice system performance, facilitate collaboration among justice system performance, provide technical assistance and research, and act as a conduit between the justice system and the larger community without impacting in any way the autonomy or decision-making authority of any criminal justice system agency" - Adopted by the Justice Council Executive Committee on March 19, 2014.

-Milwaukee is one of seven cities accross the United States chosen to participate in the Evidence-Based Decision Making in Local Criminal Justice Systems Initiatives (EBDMI) an opportunity sponsored by the U.S. Department of Justice, National Institute of Corrections (NIC), and the Office of Justice Programs (OJP).
-This is a technical assistance award.
-An update on this initiative is provided at each Council meeting.
-Milwaukee's commitment to the discipline of EBDM will enable us to hold offenders accountable, reduce the overall crime rate and recidivism, and give tax payers a better return on the dollars they invest in the criminal justice system.
-Currently, Milwaukee is in phase three of this initiative.
-Click here to learn more about Evidence-Based Decision Making.
-Click here for an overview of EBDM in Milwaukee, and our Harm Reduction Goals.
+Milwaukee was one of seven cities across the United States chosen to participate in the Evidence-Based Decision Making in Local Criminal Justice Systems Initiatives (EBDMI) an opportunity sponsored by the U.S. Department of Justice, National Institute of Corrections (NIC), and the Office of Justice Programs (OJP).
+The CJC Executive Committee oversaw a rigorous technical process that culminated in the creation of the Milwaukee County Early Intervention Programs, a set of programs that enable the system to hold offenders accountable, reduce the overall crime rate and recidivism, and give tax payers a better return on the dollars they invest in the criminal justice system.
+For an overview of the Early Interventions Programs, including eligibility requirements, click here.

 Universal Screening Project (Established a 24-hour Jail Screening Program)